fsharp/fsharp.org/data-science/index.md

 * [Machine Learning](/machine-learning) tutorials for F#
 * [Cloud Programming](/cloud) for cloud-scalable data, compute and messaging frameworks and clients for F#.

+### Exploratory Data and Time Series Programming

+[Deedle](http://bluemountaincapital.github.io/Deedle/) is an easy-to-use, high quality package for data and time series manipulation and for scientific programming.
+It supports working with structured data frames, ordered and unordered data, as well as time series.
+Deedle is designed to work well for exploratory programming using F# and C# interactive console, but can be also used in efficient compiled .NET code.

+If you are familiar with the Pandas library from Python or the 'tseries' package in R, then thispackage is for you.

 ### Interoperability with Excel, R, Python, MATLAB and Mathematica

 F# can integrate and interoperate with data-science systems such as